foray1010/hk01-k8s-sharing/PITCHME.md

 In context of decoupling deployed app

-### Old way
+### VM Way

 1. depends on OS package manager, all dependencies and their config are coupled

-    - ex: like you won't share your node_modules for all projects right?
-    - what if different node version is needed?
+    1. what if different node version is needed?
+    1. if upgrade node version
+        1. all apps need to test if broken

-1. waste resource when auto scale => not all apps need to scale but they are forced to scale tgt
+        1. if breaking changes, all apps need to update

 1. some will just ship one app in one machine